RonPieket/BinaryRelations/README.md

 What is this?
 -------------

-This is a small C++ library (a single header file) that adds three new container types that help you organize and query data in memory.
+This is a small C++ library (a single header file) that adds three new associative container types that help you organize and query data in memory.

 Intro
 -----